 I don’t think there’s a profession out there that doesn’t require a practice of self care.
 So I don’t claim to think self care is more necessary for a homeschooling mama, a front line emergency worker, an airline pilot or a landscaper.

 Unique to the homeschooling mama is that she has a steady, continuous stream of child presence.
-Moments of pure gratification watching the kids harmoniously engage each other, pursue new interests, jump hurdles of challenging concepts, and just be the overall cute kids we bring into the world.
+Moments of pure gratification watching the kids harmoniously engage each other, pursue new interests, jump hurdles of challenging concepts, and just be the overall cute kids we brought into the world.
 There’s also a continuous stream of fledgling emotions, sibling bickering, attempted bickering with the parents, complaining, and distraction.
 Any parent reading could add to this list.

 Try as any parent might to not become subsumed by the oft-repeated negative emotions, we all have our heartstrings tied to our children’s successes and failures, to their struggles and joys, to their disharmony and harmony.
 When we respond in a healthy way, we try to distance the fledgling emotions from our own egos, our own sense of well-being, because quite simply, though they might have come from our womb, they are not us.
 Their choices are theirs.
 Their struggles are theirs.
 Their developmental stage is theirs.
 The unique stamp of their personhood, their unique purpose in this world, that’s theirs.
 We are not the main character on their stage.
 They are.